nick-otter/nick-otter.github.io/_posts/2022-09-13-API gateway, an introduction.md

 ---
 layout: post
-title:  "An API gateway introduction from Alex Xu at ByteByteGo"
+title:  "API gateway, an introduction from Alex Xu at ByteByteGo"
 categories: solutions apigateway
 ---